The Enemy (English rock band): Indie Til I Die Tour (2024)

 In 2024 the band announced their return to the studio, exciting fans across the world.
 They played in two shows late 2024 with The Subways and The Holloways as part of the Radio X ‘Indie til I Die’ tour.

-The Enemy UK Tour (2025)
+The Enemy UK Tour and Social Disguises (2025)

-The Enemy announce a host of shows taking place across the UK in late 2025.
+The Enemy announced a host of shows taking place across the UK in late 2025.
 This is accompanied with a select handful of appearances across the summer 2025 festival circuit as well as a large scale outdoor gig scheduled in Newcastle.

-New material has been announced and this tour will see the first teases of The Enemy’s fifth studio album project.
+Their 5th album, Social Disguises, was released on 20 February 2026.
+They headlined a concert at War Memorial Park to celebrate Coventry City's very successful 2025–26 season.

 Styles and influences

 The Enemy aim to make music about friendship and social commentary like The Sway, 6 times, The Jam, and The Libertines.
 Tom Clarke has said that bands such as The Clash and Oasis have had a "huge influence on our friendships within the band and with our families.
 These bands taught us to open our hearts".